solana-foundation/developer-content/content/guides/token-2022/non-transferable.md

 ---
-date: Sep 01, 2023
+date: Dec 06, 2023
 title: How to use the Non-transferable extension
 description:
   "In the world of digital collectibles, NFTs have plenty of uses outside of the PFP meta.
 Enter the concept of 'soul-bound' tokens - assets that are tied to an individual."
 keywords:
   - token 2022
   - token extensions